California Plumbing License: Everything You Need to Know

 Most plumbing trade school programs can be completed after two years.
 Then, you can work as an apprentice for another two to four years and apply to become a Journeyman plumber.
 You will only be able to work on projects that are less than $500.

 After four years working as a Journeyman plumber, you can apply for your own contractor’s license.
 This type of California plumbing license will allow you to accept jobs more than $500.

-The average pay for a plumber in California is just over $26.00 an hour.
+in California is just over $26.00 an hour.
 A typical plumber in the state can make about $55,000 a year.
 You can expect to work as a plumber up until your retirement age.